Djangostar/prework-videos-higher-level-iterators/README.md

 + So we end up with a bit of a sandwich here - where the variable `email_addresses` is the bread on top and bottom, and then the manipulation is in the middle.
 + Anytime we see this, this is a bit of a code smell - this gives me a clue that there's a better way to do this.
 + In Ruby, we can use a method called `map`
-+ Map works similarly to `.each` in that you call it on an array, and it takes a block.
++ `map` works similarly to `.each` in that you call it on an array, and it takes a block.
-+ Instead of just doing something on each element though, map will actually create a new array based on whatever the block returns.
++ Instead of just doing something on each element though, `map` will actually create a new array based on whatever the block returns.
 + So here's kind of a weird example:
 ```ruby
 people.map do |person|